Asymptotic Bayesian Generalization Error in Latent Dirichlet Allocation and Stochastic Matrix Factorization: Introduction

+The main contributions of the present paper are summarized as follows: \begin{enumerate} \item The asymptotic form of the Bayesian generalization error and the negative log marginal likelihoods in LDA and SMF are theoretically obtained. \item It is proved that LDA and SMF are equivalent to each other from an algebraic and geometrical point of view. \end{enumerate}

-Below, we study the theoretical generalization error in the topic model when Bayesian learning is applied.
-We theoretically derive an upper bound of the RLCT of SMF, with which we can derive an upper bound of the expected Bayesian generalization error in the topic model and SMF.
+Below, we study the theoretical generalization error in LDA when Bayesian learning is applied.
+We theoretically derive an upper bound of the RLCT of SMF, with which we can derive an upper bound of the expected Bayesian generalization error in LDA and SMF.
 We would like to emphasize that the bound cannot be immediately proved in the same way as with NMF and other learning machines.
-There is no standard method to find the RLCT to a given family of functions; instead, researchers study RLCTs by considering different methods for each learning machine or collection of functions.
-This difference is discussed in Section \ref{discuss}.
-Prior methods cannot be directly applied to the SMF problem.
+There is no standard method to find the RLCT to a given family of functions; instead, researchers study RLCTs by developing novel methods for each learning machine.

 This paper consists of five parts.
-The second section describes the upper bound of the RLCT in SMF (Main Theorem).
-The third section mathematically prepares for the proof of the Main Theorem.
-The fourth section sketches the proof of the Main Theorem.
+The second section describes the framework of Bayesian inference and the upper bound of the RLCT in LDA and SMF (Main Theorem).
+The third section mathematically prepares basic propositions for the proof of the Main Theorem.
+In the fourth section, we give the proof of the Main Theorem.
 The fifth section describes a theoretical application of the Main Theorem to Bayesian learning.
-The appendices rigorously prove the Main Theorem and the lemmas used to derive it.